 Customers will love you.
 Employees will work harder.
 Investors will want to fund you.
 Partners will want to affiliate with you.
 And so on.

 Think about someone you love to do business with.
 Or someone who you just see around sometimes who is really pleasant.
 Don’t they make you feel good?
 And if you had the choice of spending money with them or some other organization, wouldn’t you give it to them?

 So, start visualizing everyone wearing a ‘Make me feel important’ sign around their necks.
 And start treating everyone special.
 The rewards may not be instantaneous, but they will come.
 And when they do, they will come big.
 As in the $2 Billion per year that Mary Kay Cosmetics brings in because they’re consultants, partners, customers, vendors, etc. are all made to feel special and important.

-And come to think about it, Tony Hsieh's Zappos.com has pretty much just done the same thing.
-Zappos has made its vendors and customers feel extremely important, and as a result, created a Billion dollar company.
+And come to think about it, Tony Hsieh’s Zappos did pretty much the same thing.
+Zappos made its vendors and customers feel extremely important, and as a result, created a Billion dollar company.
 You can do the same!